kushal2011/Recipe-Oracle/README.md

 # TODO
 - add save recipe feature
 - handle image generation
+- add button to send user to youtube
+- share with all the details of recipe and link to playstore app
+- add ads
+- add option to remove ads if user buys premium
+- create bottom bar
+- add categories screen
+- restrict rooted devices

+# TODO (Long term)
 - optional login for personalized recommendation
-- premium feature (chat with recipe)
-- add button to send user to youtube
 - add week planner , based on plan let user know what ingredients would be needed
-- share with all the details of recipe and link to playstore app
 - get all ingredients from image and suggest recipe that can be made using only that
 - "Cook Now" Button: For each recipe, include a prominent "Cook Now" button that starts a step-by-step guided cooking mode.
 - Ratings and Reviews: Display star ratings for each recipe and let users quickly add their own ratings.
 (Done in BE)